Expand/Shrink

 sprint

-Definition: string s = sprint(object x, integer asCh=false, maxlen=-1[, nest=0])
+Definition: string s = sprint(object x, integer asCh=false1, maxlen=-1[, nest=0])

-This is exactly the same as print(fn, x[, asCh[, maxlen]]), except that the output is returned as a string, rather than being sent to a file or device.
+Description: The representation of x as a string of characters is returned, exactly the same as print(fn, x[, asCh[, maxlen]]), except that the output is returned as a string, rather than being sent to a file or device.

-x: can be any phix object. asCh: true: print eg 65 as 65'A', false: not top-level, -1: sticky false. maxlen: (desktop only) the maximum desired length in characters of the returned result.
+maxlen: (desktop only) the maximum desired length in characters of the returned result, anything

-Anything beyond this is indicated by a trailing "..", potentially in addition to the specified length.
+beyond this is indicated by a trailing "..", potentially in addition to the specified length.

 pwa/p2js: Supported.
 No maxlen or nest parameters (as yet, see below).